KSAH-42/RabbitOM/README.md

 * Provide Event Handlers for connection loss, receiving packet, etc...
 * Provide classes to access to the SDP informations
 * Thread safe, except the sdp classes and some rtp classes
-* Handle large streams with a high bitrate like 50 MBits/seconds
+* Handle large streams with a high bitrate like 50 MBits per second
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some others applications
 * Support RTP 2435 - frame parsing (MJPEG) and picture reconstruction from packets (new implementation)

-➡️ RTP HEVC and H264, a new implementation is actually in progress
+➡️ RTP HEVC/H264 a new implementation is actually in progress

 # How to receive raw rtp packets using the rtsp client ?